-- LU 5.1 Ensure that development does not exceed the ability to adequately provide supporting infrastructure and services, such as libraries, recreational facilities, educational and day care centers transportation systems, and fire/police/medical services.
-(AI 3, 4, 32, 74) - LU 5.2 Monitor the capacities of infrastructure and services in coordination with service providers, utilities, and outside agencies and jurisdictions to ensure that growth does not exceed acceptable levels of service.
-(AI 3, 4, 32, 74) - LU 5.3 Review all projects for consistency with individual urban water management plans (AI 3) - LU 5.4 Ensure that development and conservation land uses do not infringe upon existing essential public facilities and public utility corridors, which include county regional landfills, fee owned rights-of-way and permanent easements, whose true land use is that of public facilities.
+- LU 5.3 Review all projects for consistency with individual urban water management plans (AI 3 5) - LU 5.4 Ensure that development and conservation land uses do not infringe upon existing essential public facilities and public utility corridors, including which include county regional landfills, fee owned rights-of-way and permanent easements, whose true land use is that of public facilities.
 This policy will ensure that the public facilities designation governs over what otherwise may be inferred by the large-scale general plan maps.
 (AI 3)